quillforms/quillforms/readme.txt

 That’s why we created QuillForms.

+Quill Forms plugin is free Typeform alternative for WordPress.

 With QuillForms Wordpress plugin, you can build surveys that seem less like a game of 20 questions and more like a casual conversation.
 By asking one question at a time in a friendly tone, you nudge the respondents to complete the desired forms and boost your conversion rate.
 What’s more, QuillForms offers loads of hip features that make creating forms as much fun as filling them!